OpenSSE/crypto-tk/README.md

 For more information about how to use CMake, take a look at [CMake's FAQ](https://gitlab.kitware.com/cmake/community/wikis/FAQ), or at the [documentation](https://cmake.org/cmake/help/v3.0/index.html).

+## Documentation

+Documentation for the library's APIs can be built with Doxygen.
+There is a specific CMake target to build the documentation: use `$ make doc` to construct the HTML documentation.
+To display the documentation, open `build/src/doc/html/index.html`.

 ## Code coverage

 Code coverage is available by passing the `-DENABLE_COVERAGE=On` option to CMake.